Bath & Wells Multi-Academy Trust

-Rich has two children at Swainswick and lives with Jessie and their third baby in Larkhall.
+Rich has one child at Swainswick and lives with Jessie and their two tore children in Larkhall.
 They moved to Bath in 2012 after several years in London, though Jessie is originally from the south west.

 Rich’s work is in public services, particularly working with the NHS, social care and the welfare system to support disabled people of all ages.
 His work is mainly based around Whitehall, though also involves meeting lots of different people who use the care system and professionals who work in it across the country.

 Rich has previously been a governor of a primary school and a trustee of various disability charities.